 The StatementBlock shall not use inout or out parameters.

 Only if the dynamic matching syntax appears on the right-hand-side of a parameterized template definition, the formal in parameters of that definition may be referenced inside the StatementBlock.
 All other formal in parameters shall not be used by the StatementBlock.

+The FunctionRef shall not have a runs on clause and the StatementBlock shall not use any behaviour that has a runs on clause.

 EXAMPLE: